-This strawberry cream cheese frosting made with fresh strawberries is smooth, tangy, and perfect for cakes, cupcakes, and more.
+This strawberry cream cheese frosting is made with fresh and freeze dried strawberries for bright flavor that stays thick.
+Smooth, tangy, and perfect for cakes, cupcakes, and more.
 Easy to spread or pipe!

-Strawberry cream cheese frosting in mixing bowl with beaters.
+Strawberry cream cheese frosting in a mixing bowl with beaters.

 This post may contain affiliate links.
 Read disclosure policy.